matwerber1/serverless-airflow-on-aws-fargate/README.md

 ## TODO List

-1. Learn how to use Airflow :)
-2. Add security groups with least privileges to each ECS service
+1. Add security groups with least privileges to each ECS service
-3. Add IAM roles with least privileges to each ECS task definition (or remove the task role)
+2. Add IAM roles with least privileges to each ECS task definition (or remove the task role)
-4. Generate a random fernet key rather than hard-coding into code (probably a custom Lambda resource to save in Secrets Manager?)
-5. Add a cron job to sync DAG scripts from S3 into the webserver container (see step six in this blog: https://stlong0521.github.io/20161023%20-%20Airflow.html)
+3. Add a cron job to sync DAG scripts from S3 into the webserver container (see step six in this blog: https://stlong0521.github.io/20161023%20-%20Airflow.html)
-6. Add an auto-scaling mechanism for the worker task (not sure what metric to measure...)
+4. Add an auto-scaling mechanism for the worker task (not sure what metric to measure...)
-7. Add an auto-scaling mechanism for the webserver task (maybe for large deployments)
+5. Add an auto-scaling mechanism for the webserver task (maybe for large deployments)
-8. Maybe use AWS ElastiCache for Redis, instead of a Redis container on Fargate (not sure if needed)
+6. Maybe use AWS ElastiCache for Redis, instead of a Redis container on Fargate (not sure if needed)

 ## Other Topics

+### Fernet Key Lambda Generator

+In order for the Airflow tasks to successfully communicate, they need to use the same Fernet key, which we assign via an environment variable.

+Existing docs typically suggest running a local Python command to generate a key and then copy-pasting it into code.
+I instead chose to automate this process.

+Normally, I would just find a package to generate a Fernet key within the CDK script, store it in AWS Secrets Manager, and then add that secret as an env var in the ECS task definition.
+Unfortunately, the CDK Secrets construct does not allow you to specify your own secret value... the construct will always generate a random string for you (see https://github.com/aws/aws-cdk/issues/5810).

+So, my approach was to instead:
+1. Create a Secrets Manager secret for the Fernet key with the CDK (which gives it a random string that is **not** a valid Fernet key)
+2. Create a custom CloudFormation resource in which a simple Python Lambda generates a Fernet key and overwrites the value in Secrets Manager

+When pip installs the Python `cryptography` package, there are certain components that compiled against the native OS.
+Because of this, I opted to include a package I compiled on Amazon Linux w/ Python version 3.6 in my project files, rather than simply including a `requirements.txt` and letting you do your own `pip install...`, since you'd also have to be using the proper Python and OS version.

+There's probably an easier way to manage this dependency... for example, the AWS SAM CLI builds requirements.txt for you using a local Amazon Linux container, and I imagine there'd be some way to mimick that functionality with CDK.
+But at least today (Feb 2020), CDK does not auto-build depedencies like the SAM CLI :(

 ### Web UI to edit DAGs